rogelio-ramirez/examples-eloquent-javascript/README.md

 # examples-eloquent-javascript
 Repository to write the examples in book "Eloquent Javascript".

+You can find the book in the official site [Eloquent Javascript](https://eloquentjavascript.net/)

-The repository is being written at the pace I am learning, sorry for the inconvenience :D.
+The repository is being written at the pace I am learning, sorry for the inconvenience :D

 ## Chapter 1
 Numbers - complete.